eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## Permissions system

-Each account has a set of hierarchical permissions that control it, and comes with two base permissions by default.
+Each account has a set of hierarchical permissions that control what that account can do, and comes with two base permissions by default.
 These two permissions cannot be removed as they are required for your account to function properly.

 The mandatory permissions are `owner` and `active`.

-A permission can only ever change its own information or the information of its children.
-It can never change its parent’s information.
+A permission can only ever change what controls it (keys or accounts) or the what controls its children.
+It can never change what controls its parent.

 ![Who can change permissions?](images/who_can_change_permissions.png)

-The information that controls a permission is either another `account@permission` or a public key.
-This allows for the creation of complex account control structures, where multiple parties can have control over a single account while having full autonomy over their own account’s security.
+What controls a permission is either a public key (which is registered on chain, and controlled by the associated private key) or another `account@permission`.
+This allows for the creation of complex account control structures, where multiple parties have control over a single account while still having full autonomy over their own account’s security.

 Take the following diagram as an example, where the account `alice` is controlled both by `bob` and `charlie`, while `charlie` is also controlled by `tom`.
 Eventually, all accounts are controlled by public keys.